 Why does this happen?

 Alka Seltzer contains contain sodium bicarbonate ( baking soda ) and citric acid.
-When placed in to water it forms sodium citrate, water and carbon dioxide which are the bubbles of gas you see.
+When placed into water it forms sodium citrate, water and carbon dioxide which are the bubbles of gas you see.
+The gas fills the bottle and then the balloon forcing it to expand!

 The bicarbonate of soda reacts with the citric acid, this is an acid – base reaction just like we see when we add vinegar to baking soda.